Cristoffer85/Flakeville-server/README.md

 GUEST (User), can:
 * Sign up, Login, Book a stay, Rent equipment, Book ski lessons, View previous orders and total cost, See current weather and snow conditions, manage some of its personal data.

+## Security
+Connection String to MongoDb server is hidden in Github Codespaces - Repository Secret and working well.

 ## Tests
 JUNit tests are located in the test folder and can be run from there.
 Covering every service class.